Before starting, read the 2022 Earth to Sky Academy course announcement.

 The course announcement says that travel support to the Academy may be available on a needs basis.
 What does that mean?

-Pending budget confirmation, we hope to offer needs-based travel funding for Academy participants.
+We plan to offer needs-based travel funding for Academy participants.
 The Earth to Sky partnership succeeds because of the contributions made by all of the agencies and organizations that help ETS grow.
 We encourage incoming Regional Leaders with organizational support to make attending the Academy a funded work trip because their organization’s goals align with Earth to Sky’s.
 When a team receives a letter of acceptance from ETS, they will be asked if the individual members expect to need full or partial travel support.
 The needs-based support will include transportation, lodging, and meals & incidentals.
+Unfortunately, we have no way to offer support to Department of Interior employees; we ask them to include this travel in their FY25 budgets, planning to arrive in Greenbelt, MD on November 17 and depart on November 23, 2024.

 What are the benefits of participation in the Earth to Sky Academy?
 What are Regional Leaders asked to commit to?
 What kind of support will they get from the national team?